citizen-science-association/ppsr-core/docs/project.md

 </tbody></table>

 ## Extension Attributes
-**[current approved version: 2.0.0]**
+**[current approved version: 2020.0]**

 Extension attributes are the fields whose inclusion is not mandatory for all systems that are compliant with PPSR Core.
-The table below lists all Core Attributes; their field name, a description of how it is used.
+The table below lists all Extension Attributes; their field name, a description of how it is used.
 Every system is encouraged to include these fields to ensure greater interoperability between systems.

 <table className="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Entity</th>